superfly/docs/networking/private-networking.html.md

 Examples of retrieving this information are in the [fly-examples/privatenet](https://github.com/fly-apps/privatenet) repository.

-## Flycast - Private load balancing
+## Flycast - Private Fly Proxy services

-Flycast offers the same [geographically-aware load balancing](/docs/reference/load-balancing/) as the public Fly Proxy while restricting traffic to private networks.
+A Flycast address is an app-wide IPv6 address that the Fly Proxy can route to privately.
+6PN traffic doesn't go through the Fly Proxy, so can't use its features, like geographically aware load balancing and autostart/autostop based on traffic.
+Conversely, Flycast services can't use internal DNS to target specific Machines or regions, and are not reachable on `.internal` addresses.

-Use this feature under the following circumstances:
+Use Flycast address to do the following within the Fly.io private WireGuard mesh:

+* [Autostart and/or autostop](https://fly.io/docs/apps/autostart-stop/) Machines based on network requests.
+* Use Fly Proxy's [geographically aware load balancing](/docs/reference/load-balancing/) for private services.
-* Your app can't use DNS.
+* Connect to a service from another app that can't use DNS.
-* You're using 3rd party software, like a database, that doesn't support round-robin DNS entries.
+* Connect from third-party software, like a database, that doesn't support round-robin DNS entries.
-* You want to limit access to specific ports/services in your app from other Fly.io organizations.
+* Access specific ports or services in your app from other Fly.io organizations.
-* You private service needs advanced proxy features like TLS termination or PROXY protocol support.
+* Use advanced proxy features like TLS termination or PROXY protocol support.

 The general flow for setting up Flycast is: